15 best things to do in Nice, France (2025)

 The museum is well set out and curated, and we enjoyed ourselves despite not having a special interest in art (or Matisse).

-The museum is set in a charming 17th-century villa, surrounded by lovely gardens filled with olive trees.
+The museum is set in a 17th-century villa, surrounded by lovely gardens filled with olive trees.
 It’s a good place to spend a quiet afternoon away from the hustle and bustle of the city.

-Tickets cost €15 and will get you into the 11 museums run by the city.
-Its next door to the Roman ruins (and small museum) which are part of the same ticket.
+Tickets cost €12; alternatively a 4-day municipal museum pass (approx. €15) gives access to most city museums – often better value if you plan multiple visits.
+The museum is next door to some Roman ruins (and a small museum) which are part of the same ticket.
 Its worth popping into as part of your visit to Musée Matisse.

 Why go?
 Art and Henri Matisse.